Enrico Falck

-Enrico Falck was an Italian entrepreneur, member of the board of directors of the Falck Industries.
+Enrico Falck (21 January 1899 – 15 June 1953) was an Italian entrepreneur, member of the board of directors of the Falck Industries.
 He joined the Italian Christian Democracy, and was an Italian Senator from Lombardy.

 Political career

 In 1934 Falck was named by king Vittorio Emanuele III senator of the kingdom.
-In 1945 he was expelled from the upper house due his involvement with fascism.
+In 1945 he was expelled from the upper house due to his involvement with fascism.

 Falck Industries, based in Sesto San Giovanni, was a leader of iron and steel manufacturing, and Enrico was nominated for the Senate by the DC.
-He did not seek re-election in 1953, to follow his private interests.
+He did not seek re-election in 1953 in order to follow his private interests, but died almost immediately afterwards.